uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/business-and-property-income.html.md

 4. The customer is encouraged to review the Business Income Source Summary (BISS) information before submitting their EOPS.
 In software, this information can be retrieved in one of two ways.
 The software can either choose to create a BISS from data stored locally or the software can use the [Business Income Source Summary (BISS)](/api-documentation/docs/api/service/self-assessment-biss-api) API to retrieve the BISS information from HMRC.

-5. The software is encouraged to display the following information to the customer.
-This allows the customer to confirm it is complete and correct for that source of business income before they send the declaration.
+5. The software is encouraged to display the following information to the customer (this allows the customer to confirm it is complete and correct for that source of business income before they send the declaration):
-    - Total Business Income
+    - total business income
-    - Total Expenses
+    - total expenses
-    - Business Net Profit
+    - business net profit
-    - Business Net Loss
+    - business net loss
-    - Total Additions to net profit or deductions to a net loss
+    - total additions to net profit or deductions to a net loss
-    - Total Deductions to net profit or additions to a net loss
+    - total deductions to net profit or additions to a net loss
-    - Accounting Adjustments
+    - accounting adjustments
-    - Taxable Profit
+    - taxable profit
-    - Taxable Loss
+    - taxable loss

-6. The customer can then go ahead and submit their end-of-period statement for the business income source.
+6. The customer can then submit their end-of-period statement for the business income source.
 In software, this submission is done by calling the [Submit End of Period Statement for a Business](/api-documentation/docs/api/service/individuals-business-eops-api/3.0/oas/page#/paths/~1individuals~1business~1end-of-period-statement~1%7Bnino%7D/post) endpoint.

 7. After a successful submission, HMRC receives the declaration and provides a success response.